pydantic/pydantic/docs/concepts/type_adapter.md

     just once and reuse it in loops or other performance-critical code.

 !!! info "About bytes vs string discrepancy"
     In V1, model dumping returned a str type, whereas the newly added TypeAdapter in V2 returns bytes.
-Returning bytes is more performant, but we've retained the str return for BaseModel for backwards compatibility reasons.
-    In the BaseModel case, we're basically coercing bytes to strings, but bytes is most often the desired end type, hence leaving this as the return type for the TypeAdapter case.
+Returning bytes is more performant, but str return has been retained for BaseModel due to backwards compatibility reasons.
+For BaseModel, bytes are coerced to strings, but bytes are most often the desired end type.
+Hence, the return type remains bytes for the TypeAdapter case.